Jennia Fredrique: Biography

 Born in Gary, Indiana, Aponte studied film and theater at Columbia College Chicago, before moving to Los Angeles to embark on a career in front of the camera prior to writing and directing.
 As an actress, she has held recurring and series regular roles on: Noah’s Arc (Logo), City Guys (NBC), Delores and Jermaine with Whoopi Goldberg (ABC), According to Him & Her (BET), Passions (NBC), My Wife and Kids (ABC), Cuts (CW) and The Hughley's (CW).

 In 1999, Aponte starred in the movie Ragdoll with Russell Richardson as the character Teesha.

-In 2015, Aponte written and produced with her husband Sol Aponte the short film titled Sacred Heart.
+In 2015, Aponte and her husband Sol Aponte wrote and produced the short film titled Sacred Heart.

 In 2016, Aponte became co-director for the film 90 Days with writer and co-director Nathan Hale Williams.
 In, 2020 she created and starred in the television movie Anatomy of Black Love with her husband Sol Aponte on Revolt's platform.

 In 2017, Aponte created and starred in the film Letter To Heaven.

-Aponte has also written and directed, along with her husband and producing partner, Sol Aponte, the Anatomy series, a six-part docuseries for P. Diddy Comb's REVOLT TV.
+Aponte has also written and directed, along with her husband and producing partner, Sol Aponte, the Anatomy series, a six-part docuseries for P. Diddy Combs's REVOLT TV.

-Her first feature, Diamondback, a redemptive revenge drama set in 1870s Montana produced by June Bug Pictures, is set for a 2021 release.